saranshbansal/learn-aws/NOTES_IAM_COGNITO.md

 No need for the application to embed or store AWS credentials locally on the device and it gives users a seamless experience across all mobile devices.

-Cognito Identity provides temporary security credentials to access your app’s backend resources in AWS or any service behind Amazon API Gateway.

 ### User Pools

 ![alt text](images/image-cognito_user_pools.png)